#KourtneyKardashian Is Done With Scott Disick, Dancing To #JustinBieber

 “[Kourtney Kardashian] definitely would love to settle down one day with one guy — her soul mate that she can grow old with,” the source continued.
 “She has been telling her sisters and friends that the number one thing she is looking for in her next long term relationship is loyalty and honesty.”

-Kourtney Kardashian was first linked to Justin Bieber in late 2015 but continued to be spotted with the much younger singer up until earlier this month when the two were seen at a couple of church services in Los Angeles.
+Kourtney Kardashian was first linked to Justin Bieber in late 2015, but she continued to be spotted with the much younger singer up until earlier this month when the two were seen at a couple of church services in Los Angeles.

 Last year, after Kourtney Kardashian showed her support for Bieber at one of his shows, a source claimed the alleged couple had been secretly dating for a few months.